Breast-Cancer-Team/Final-Project/README.md

 ## Code Style
 Code is PEP8 compliant.

-## Screenshots of Code

 ## Tech/Framework Used
 Built with:
 - Jupyter Notebook
 - Sublime Text

 ## Features:
 - command line accessible calling capabilities
 - All ML algortihms used, saved as .py files
 - a wrapping function that acquires the data from the user and outputs a prediction to the command line.
 - a data splitting function that takes the users input data and cleans+pasrses it.

 ## Use Cases:
 User: Pathologist examining fine needle aspirations of breast cancer tissue under a microscope for malignancy status.